 Cell and Molecular Biology

 This major is the study of cells and the biological macromolecules—including DNA, RNA, proteins, lipids and carbohydrates—that define the structure and function of cells.
 The cell and molecular biology major provides excellent preparation for careers in medicine (the major automatically satisfies the pre-health course requirements), biomedical and life science research, and biotechnology.
-A student may get a B.S.degree in Cell and Molecular Biology (general track), or get a B.S. degree in Cell and Molecular Biology specializing in a track of biochemistry,biotechnology, or microbiology.
+A student may get a B.S.degree in Cell and Molecular Biology (general option), or get a B.S. degree in Cell and Molecular Biology specializing in biochemistry, bioinformatics, biotechnology, or microbiology.